-At present, Angola does not have a general competition law or an anti-trust authority; however, this has become a growing concern and more recent legislation, such as Acts 28/11 and 26/12, reflect the Government's policy to promote consumer protection, equal treatment, and equal opportunities among players in competition.
-Developments in this area are also expected in light of recent legislation, namely Presidential Decree 68/10 that established that the co-ordination and consistency of revenues and price would be entrusted to the Ministry of Economy and pursued through the Market and Competition Institute ("Instituto do Mercado e Concorrência").
+Angola recently enacted a general competition law (Law 5/18, of 10 May) but an anti-trust authority has not been created yet.
+However, this has become a growing concern and more recent legislation, such as Acts 28/11 and 26/12, reflect the Government's policy to promote consumer protection, equal treatment, and equal opportunities among players in competition.